xvw/planet/README.md

 ### As an user

-- `Time tracking`: record the tasks performed during my free time (to do, among other things, the analysis);
+- Time tracking: record the tasks performed during my free time (to do, among other things, the analysis);
-- `Reporting`: save, archive, share different kinds of things;
+- Reporting: save, archive, share different kinds of things;
-- `Blogging`: write articles, reports;
+- Blogging: write articles, reports;
-- `Interactive playgroud`, `sandboxing`: expose an execution context for rich, locally executable applications.
+- Interactive playgroud, sandboxing: expose an execution context for rich, locally executable applications.

 ### As a developer